 Getting There and Away

 Montañita can be easily reached by bus or private transport.
-There are plenty of buses that go there from Guayaquil for $10 (USD) per person for a one-way ticket.
+There are plenty of buses that go there from Guayaquil for less than $10 (USD) per person for a one-way ticket.
 You can simply show up at the Guayaquil station and find a company that goes to Montañita.
 Most companies will say whether they go on the sign in front of their office.
 We took Coop Libertad Peninsular.

 To get back to Guayaquil from Montañita, wait at the same spot that the bus dropped you off at (but on the other side of the road) and wave down passing buses on the Ruta del Spondylus.
-Simply ask if they go back to Guayaquil.
+Just ask if they go back to Guayaquil.
 Most buses to and from Montañita by way of Guayaquil run every hour, but it is always best to ask about the schedule beforehand.
 You can also stop at the Coop Libertad office and buy a ticket before the day of your departure.

 There are various bus companies that go to and from Quito and Manta if you come from the North.
 The buses from Quito are much longer and less frequent, so it is often better to book these before the day of departure.
 Always go with a reputable company, especially for overnight trips.